 Alberta is home to the cities of Calgary and Edmonton and famous for the stunning Banff and Jasper National Parks.
 There are some incredible things to see and do in Alberta!

-- Visit Jasper National Park and take a hike definitely one of the best places in Canada to visit for sheer beauty.
+- Take a hike in jasper definitely one of the best places in Canada to visit for sheer beauty.

 - Explore the Icefields Parkway between Jasper and Banff – one of the most scenic drives in the world.